google-gemini/generative-ai-js/docs/reference/main/generative-ai.googlegenerativeaifetcherror.md

 ## GoogleGenerativeAIFetchError class

-Error class covering http errors when calling the server.
-Includes http status, statusText, and optional details, if provided in the server response.
+Error class covering HTTP errors when calling the server.
+Includes HTTP status, statusText, and optional details, if provided in the server response.

 **Signature:**